England | Scotland | Wales | Northern Ireland | Ireland

 This statement has been written by Sally Gates (Clinical Infection Prevention and Control Lead).

 New Road Surgery aims to provide a safe environment for patients, visitors and staff.
-The practice carries out regular infection control audits (the last taking place on 2/11/2018).
+The practice carries out regular infection control audits.
+Covid 19 infection control updates are reviewed on receipt to ensure our protocols are up to date by Sally Gates.

 Following an invitation from the practice the Worcestershire Health Services Nurse Consultant (Infection Prevention and Control) visited the practice in February 2015 to review our policies, procedures and working practices to ensure we are working to recognized standards.